geltz/micro/README.md

-micro is a granular loop synthesizer and glitch texture generator with a pyqt6 interface.
+micro is a sound engine and effects processor with a pyqt6 interface.

-it isolates microscopic regions of audio samples to create rhythmic, processed stereo loops with real-time effects.
+it isolates regions of an audio sample and applies various effects.

 **buttons**
 - clear
 - click (rhythmic impulses)
 - reverse
-- repeat (loop extension)
+- repeat (loop playback)
 - export wav

 **sliders**